s3rgiosan/wp-media-chrome/README.md

 (*) **Spotify support is disabled by default** due to its limited customization options and UI.
 To enable it, see the [Spotify](#spotify) section below.

+## Requirements

+- WordPress 6.7 or later
+- PHP 7.4 or later

 ## Installation